toccobrator.com: TinyMUD Classic

 You can connect directly to the port via telnet, but depending on your OS, you may experience various levels of disappointment with connecting that way.
 Windows in particular will exhibit the dread staircase effect, since Unix terminates lines with a LF only, while Windows expects CR+LF; but even without that problem, raw telnet will do no word-wrapping for you, and your input will commingle with your output in a likely undesirable way.
 It's doable in a pinch but you're probably best off with a MUD client.

-Classic is currently up at muds.toccobrator.com 4201.
+Classic is currently down, sorry.